Birth date: March 11, 1936

 October 21, 2006 - States in a speech at the National Italian American Foundation that issues like abortion and suicide rights have nothing to do with the Constitution, and unelected judges too often choose to find new rights at the expense of the democratic process.

-October 3, 2011 - The Supreme Court kicks off its new term with a brief salute to Justice Scalia who is marking his 25th year on the high court.
+October 3, 2011 - The Supreme Court kicks off its new term with a brief salute to Scalia who is marking his 25th year on the high court.

 February 13, 2016 - A government source and a family friend tells CNN that Scalia died in his sleep during a visit to Texas.

 February 20, 2016 - Scalia’s son, Paul, performs his funeral Mass at the Basilica of the National Shrine of the Immaculate Conception in Washington.
 His burial location is not disclosed.

 November 16, 2018 - US President Donald Trump posthumously awards Scalia the Presidential Medal of Freedom – the nation’s highest civilian honor – along with six others, including Babe Ruth and Elvis Presley.